pytchlang/pytch-tutorials/script-by-script-hello/tutorial.md

 ## Running the Project

-Finally, we can press the "Build" button and see the results of this work!
-When You press Build the Snake should appear on the stage, and when you click on it a speech balloon will appear.
+Finally, we can press the *green flag* and see the results of this work!
+When you click the green flag, the Snake should appear on the stage, and when you click on it, a speech balloon will appear.

 Congratulations on your first Pytch project!